patwey/turing/little_book_of_talent.md

+# Little Book of Talent Reflections

-# Chapter 7: Before you start, figure out if it's a hard skill or a soft skill
+## Chapter 7: Before you start, figure out if it's a hard skill or a soft skill

 Hard skills are actions that are performed with machine-like precision.
 They are those that, ideally, are done exactly right all the time.
 When I look at what little I know about programming, some hard skills jump out.
 It seems that anything comprising the barrier between your desired task and the computer performing that task is a hard skill.
 For instance, there are shell commands, keyboarding skills, language syntax, and keybindings.
 Each of these things must be done exactly, because each character matters.
 Missing a simple character can be the difference between navigating to the right directory or writing code that runs and raising an error.